 When do people need a notary?

-Thinking about becoming a notary, but not sure what all it might entail?
-Before you start filing your notary application Florida residents, it’s worth it to have an overview of what people and businesses hire notaries for.
+Thinking about becoming a notary, but not sure what it might entail?
+Before you start filing your notary application for Florida residents, it’s worth it to have an overview of what people and businesses hire notaries for.
+Notaries play a crucial role in various legal processes, ensuring that documents are authentic and that the people signing them are doing so willingly and knowingly.

 Acknowledging signatures

-One of the primary duties of a notary is for confirming that signatures are signed properly by the correct person.
+One of the primary duties of a notary is to confirm that signatures are signed properly by the correct person.
 In a process known as an acknowledgement, the signer must appear before a notary, be identified, and confirm that a signature is theirs and signed willingly.
+This process helps prevent fraud and ensures that the person signing the document is doing so of their own free will.

 Confirming the contents of a document